thesse1/webmethods-api-gateway-devops/README.md

 # About API Gateway DevOps

+Please note: This fork implements the original webmethods-api-gateway-devops template for a specific demo scenario with specific requirements.
+Some of the files in this repository have been changed/extended/added to cover the requirements of the demo scenario.
+This readme has been extended to cover the specific demo scenario.

 As each organization builds APIs using API Gateway for easy consumption and monetization, the continuous integration and delivery are integral part of the API Gateway solutions to meet the consumer demands.
 We need to automate the management of APIs and policies to speed up the deployment, introduce continuous integration concepts and place API artifacts under source code management.
-As new apps are deployed, the API definitions can change and those changes have to be propagated to other external products like API portal.
+As new apps are deployed, the API definitions can change and those changes have to be propagated to other external products like API Portal.
 This requires the API owner to update the associated documentation and in most cases this process is a tedious manual exercise.
 In order to address this issue, it is a key to bring in DevOps style automation to the API life cycle management process in API Gateway.
 With this, enterprises can deliver continuous innovation with speed and agility, ensuring that new updates and capabilities are automatically, efficiently and securely delivered to their developers and partners in a timely fashion and without manual intervention.
 This enables a team of API Gateway policy developers to work in parallel developing APIs and policies to be deployed as a single API Gateway configuration.

 ![GitHub Logo](/images/api.png)

+In addition to the functionality of the original webmethods-api-gateway-devops template, this specific scenario demonstrates how to automatically adjust the API Gateway assets for the deployment on different stages.
+It implements the following requirements: APIs should have separate sets of applications (with different identifiers) on different stages.
+The correct deployment of these applications should be enforced automatically.
+All applications are created on the Development environment with names ending with "_DEV", "_STAGE" or "_PROD" indicating their intended usage.
+All applications should be exported and managed in VCS, but only the _STAGE and _PROD applications should be imported on the respective STAGE and PROD environments.
+This is implemented by manipulating the assets on a dedicated build environment: Initially, all assets (including all applications) are imported on the build environment.
+Then all applications except for _STAGE or _PROD, respectively, are automatically deleted from the build environment using the API Gateteway Appication Management API.
+Finally, the API project is exported again from the build environment (now only including the right applications for the target environment) and imported on the target environment.

 ## webMethods API Gateway assets and configurations
-The following are the  API Gateway assets and configurations that can be moved across API Gateway stages.
+The following API Gateway assets and configurations can be moved across API Gateway stages:
  - Gateway APIs
  - Policy Definitions/Policy Templates/Global Policies
  - Applications
  - Aliases
  - Plans
  - Packages
  - Subscriptions
  - Users/Groups/ACLs/Teams
- - General Configurations like Load balancer,Extended settings
+ - General Configurations like Load balancer, Extended settings
  - Security configurations
  - Destination configurations
  - External accounts configurations